Connections

 It has three main jobs:

-Getting any relevant information from the user that adds the connection (credentials, API key, etc.)
+1. to get any relevant information from the user that adds the connection (credentials, API key, etc.)

-Processing the authentication
+2. to process the authentication

-Checking if the authentication works by making a test API call
+3. to check if the authentication works by making a test API call

 You set this up in the **Communication** tab, while the **Parameters** tab holds the information the user needs to provide.